 The Kimkins Diet worked faster than Atkins did.

-Dieters were frustrated and confused as to why the Atkins Diet had stopped working for them, and since Kimmer's initial suggestion was that they were probably overeating carbs, those who had been experiencing a weight-loss plateau were more than willing to give her low-calorie 3-day experiment a try.
+Dieters were frustrated and confused as to why the Atkins Diet had stopped working for them, and since Kimmer's initial suggestion was that they were probably overeating carbs, those who had been experiencing a weight-loss plateau were more than willing to give her low-calorie three-day experiment a try.

-Initial Results of the Meat-and-Egg Experiment
+My Initial Results of the Meat-and-Egg Experiment

 The Meat-and-Egg Fast is quite simple, really.
 For 3 to 7 days, you eat nothing but: